PyAutoGrader/pyautograder.github.io/_pages/classic.md

       is the better choice for most people.
     items:
       - Instructors comfortable with Python development
-      - Those who need custom grading logic or test structures
-      - Users who prefer a code-first configuration approach
+      - Users who prefer to distribute the packages and Python students will need
       - Anyone who wants to self-host and fully own their setup

   - title: How It Works